 Howard also wondered whether it was Christie who got Billy to dance for the "Uptown Girl" music video, as he isn't known for showing off his moves.

 "I didn't.
 It was actually his friend Jon Small, who directed it -- who directed all of his videos at the time," she told him.
 Christie wasn't even originally supposed to be in the video, but the whole thing was "put together very quickly" and she became the obvious choice based on their relationship and her career.
 "We were there all night.
-It was so much fun."
+It was so much fun," she recalled.

 Brinkley even ended up getting in some trouble with the Screen Actor's Guild because she didn't know she had to get paid for it.